Skip to content

 1. This includes endorsing and fully implementing related international OSH conventions.
 It must cover all workers, irrespective of their employment status, including non-permanent ‘gig’ workers and those in supply chains.

-2. And also occupational diseases.
-Secure their right to good working conditions, a minimum wage, working time protection and collective bargaining, including union representation.
+2. And for occupational diseases.
+Secure workers’ right to good working conditions, a minimum wage, working time protection and collective bargaining, including union representation.

 3. And help businesses prevent harm through increased staffing and funding that enables better guidance, more inspections and effective enforcement across its wider regulatory remit.